 Activities & Sports

-You may resume activities two to three months after surgery as tolerated, such as bowling, dancing, horseback riding, golf, doubles tennis, and skiing.
+You can usually resume activities two to three months after surgery as tolerated, such as bowling, dancing, horseback riding, golf, doubles tennis, and skiing.
 You may resume these activities if you did them regularly before surgery and if you perform them safely.

 The best lifelong activities are: